LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. On the right side, click "Run Workflow" to show a drop-down and tap the green button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.
     * If this action fails, you probably made an error in one of your secrets
+    * Try to determine which one was incorrect by clicked on the fail action to see the full log
-    * Go back and confirm that you entered them correctly
+    * Go back and enter the secret(s) again - you will need your github password to change a secret

 ## New Loop Builders